jeremy-edward-bauerle/LegendSRD/pdf_output/spirit_magic/edits/by-hand.md

 * Intensity 2: Agony, Bleeding, Paralysis, Sapping.
 * Intensity 3: Asphyxiation, Death.

-See *Legend* (page 79) for a description of the effects of each condition.
 Unlike 'normal' diseases, conditions caused by spirits do not recover naturally even with application of healing skills.
 Some Higher Magic spells may work for a while if their Magnitude is greater than the spirit's Intensity.
 Thus a Divine Spell to cure blindness of higher Magnitude than the possessing spirit's Intensity will work but unless the spirit is driven out, the effects will gradually return.

 ### Elemental Spirits